ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 ## Design

 To enable evaluation without relying on any observability infrastructure, the `ballerina/ai` module will introduce a set of new APIs that expose intermediate steps and agent state transitions.
-These additions allow developers to inspect an agent’s reasoning process, tool interactions, and final outputs directly.
+These additions allow developers to inspect an agent's reasoning process, tool interactions, and final outputs directly.
 Using this information, users can write evaluations through input–output–driven testing and behavioral assertions, all within the standard Ballerina testing framework.

 ### Trace and Iteration Records